hyperskill/intro-to-github/README.md

 - **README.md** is a file that describes this repository (you are currently reading it)
 - **.gitignore** is a file that specifies which files and directories must be ignored by Git while **push** operation.

-You can not directly modify files in this repo because you are not a *collaborator*.
+You can not directly modify files in this repository because you are not a *collaborator*.

 The **Issues** tab is used to discuss ideas, enhancements, bugs, questions, and so on.
 They are grouped by *Open* and *Closed*.